Essenceia/Matrix_CAM_DFT/README.md

 This design stores a single 8-bit signed weight internally per MAC unit.
 The remainder of the input data must be circulated through the input parallel port on every use, making IO this design's biggest bottleneck for this first generation.

+This tradeoff was made because weights exhibit higher temporal and spatial locality than input data.
+In typical usage, each MAC unit will reuse the same weight value multiple times across different computations, and these weights often remain constant across multiple input matrices.

 # DFT

 This design embeds a JTAG for debugging the accelerator's usage by probing into internal registers and helping identify PCB issues using a boundary scan.

 This JTAG TAP was designed to operate at `2 MHz`, has idcode `0x1beef0d7`.

-It's instruction register length is of `3`, and implements the following instructions:
+Its instruction register length is `3`, and implements the following instructions:

 | Instruction | Opcode | Description |
 |---|---|---|